Also on this page:

 Think that’s all there is in Sioux Falls?
 Not even close.
 Flip through Helpline Center’s online directory for more.

 Rapid City has a bit of a tourist economy, seeing as it’s the closest decent-sized city to Mt.
 Rushmore.
 Heck, it’s the only city within 300 miles.
 The isolation comes with certain costs.
-Healthcare, though cheap and plentiful in Sioux Falls, costs more than the national average in Rapid City, as do groceries.
+Healthcare, though cheap and plentiful in Sioux Falls, costs more in Rapid City, as do groceries.
 Public transportation is basic and gas prices are fairly low, meaning most people opt for cars.
-But fitness-minded students at South Dakota School of Mines and Technology can hop on a bike to class for $20 a year through B-cycle, and other area students can get an annual pass for $65.
-Considerable savings can be found in housing, with apartments starting at $500 a month and utility prices 17 percent lower than the national average.
+But fitness-minded students at South Dakota School of Mines and Technology can hop on a bike to class through B-cycle, and other area students can get an annual pass.
+Considerable savings can be found in housing—affordable apartments are usually available.

 Rapid City is a nexus for social services in part because of its location, with offices there extending aid to rural residents from all over western South Dakota.
 Here are a few organizations headquartered in the City of Presidents: